 Landfill Gas is generated from the breakdown of municipal solid waste.
-There are hundreds of municipal landfills, all of which produce a mixture of methane and carbon dioxide with traces of nitrogen, oxygen and other gases.
-In active landfills, these gases are extracted from multiple wellheads and collected through a network of pipes to a common header pipe.
+There are hundreds of municipal landfills, all of which produce a mixture of methane and carbon dioxide with traces of nitrogen, oxygen, and other gases.
+At active landfills, these gases are extracted from multiple wellheads and collected through a network of pipes to a common header pipe.

 Landfill Gas to Energy